igemsoftware2021/friendzymes-cookbook/README.md

 Friendly tools for a friendly community.
 A collection of tutorials and genetic tools for synthetic biology.

-This cookbook is a summarize of tutorials, ideas and tools that could help people beyond our own project.
+This cookbook is a summarization of tutorials, ideas and tools that could help people beyond our own project.
 The repository is not only a collection of scripts for design automation but also as an Educational Tool, so newcomers in the Software Team, interested people from the Friendzymes, teams from iGEM/iGEM Design League, and others in the SynBio Community could all have a way to learn more about Poly, common problems, and how to design new tools!

 ## Notebooks
 Part of the cookbook is a collection of Colab notebooks, currently comprising: